StudentMotivation.org Project

 correlation between letter writing & progress is clear

-See the report covering the School Effectiveness Indices (SEI) scores from 2006 through 2023 in 32 non-magnet DISD middle schools.
-The writing of letters for the School Time Capsule Project is highly correlated with higher SEI scores!
+See the report in the "Research" section of this web site covering the School Effectiveness Indices (SEI) scores from 2006 through 2023 in 32 non-magnet DISD middle schools.
+The writing of letters for the School Time Capsule Project by all students is now more highly correlated with ever higher student achievement through the SEI scores in Dallas ISD!

 Student, parent, & Educator Testimonials